bgamari/ghc-wiki-import/linear-types.md

-Implementation status as of July 2018: [LinearTypes/Implementation](linear-types/implementation)
+Description of the implementation strategy: [LinearTypes/Implementation](linear-types/implementation)